Muenster Natural Dog Food receives the Advisor’s top rating of 5 stars.

-|Dry Matter Basis||26%||13%||53%|
+|Dry Matter Basis||34%||23%||34%|

-|Calorie Weighted Basis||23%||29%||48%|
+|Calorie Weighted Basis||28%||45%||27%|

 The first ingredient in this dog food is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-The fourth ingredient is sorghum.
+The fifth ingredient is sorghum.
 Sorghum (milo) is a starchy cereal grain with a nutrient profile similar to corn.

 Since it is gluten-free and boasts a smoother blood sugar behavior than other grains, sorghum may be considered an acceptable non-meat ingredient.

-The sixth ingredient is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
-However, aside from its natural energy content, rice is of only modest nutritional value to a dog.
+The sixth ingredient is barley.
+Barley is a starchy carbohydrate supplying fiber and other healthy nutrients.
+However, aside from its energy content, this cereal grain is of only modest nutritional value to a dog.

-The ninth ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
+The eighth ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.